It hardly needs saying that 2017 was not BA’s best year.

 London Heathrow to Luanda is suspended from Thursday 7 June 2018.

-London Gatwick to Oakland is suspended for the winter season from Monday 22 October 2018.
+London Gatwick to Oakland is suspended from Monday 22 October 2018.

 BA will continue to roll out the new in flight meal service to its long-haul network.